Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Background and Motivation

 \textbf{Robust MDPs.} The true reward or transition function of an MDP is rarely known in practice.
-It may be estimated from trajectory data, but a small error on the MDP model can greatly alter policy performance \citep{mannor2004bias}.
+It may be estimated from trajectory data, but a small error on the MDP model can alter policy performance \citep{mannor2004bias}.
 The robust MDP setting addresses this issue by assuming that $(P,r)$ is unknown, lying in a given uncertainty set.
-In our applicative setting of DCG where transitions are fully determined by the performed actions, we reasonably assume that only the reward model is uncertain and $r\in\gR$.
+In our applicative setting of DCP where transitions are fully determined by the performed actions, we reasonably assume that the reward model $r\in\gR$ is the only uncertain element.
 Then, we aim to maximize performance for the worst-case model, namely: